 INFORMATION FOR PROSPECTIVE MEMBERS

-EHYC (“EHYC” or the “Club”) was formed in June 1969 as a non-profit organization and is registered under the Societies Act.
+EHYC was formed on June 1969 as a non-profit organization and is registered under the Societies Act.
 As at December 31, 2018 total active membership was approximately 125 with 43 members in other categories.
 EHYC will always be a small yacht club because we are limited to the present number of approximately 95 mooring positions and by a desire to remain small and friendly.
 Our members come from all walks of life and use the club to enjoy the full range of activities associated with sail and power boats.

 The Club offers a number of benefits and advantages to prospective members: